Q: I’ve read through your Rules and suggested best practices

-A: Each local Buy Nothing Project group is run solely by its local leadership team (admins in Facebook-speak).
+A: Each local Buy Nothing Project private group is run solely by its local leadership team ("admins" in Facebook-speak).
 These volunteers spend countless hours nurturing the group in service to their local community, bringing the Buy Nothing Project to life for their own communities.
 If you see ways that your local group could change to be more in line with the Buy Nothing mission, or have new suggestions about how to bring new depth to the mission, please share them with your group!
 Each group is a work in progress, and there is always room for change and movement to better bring the mission to life.
-The Buy Nothing Project publishes Global Standard documents with public copyrights that can be used as-is or adapted by local group leaders, and each local group’s leadership team answers only to its members.
+The Buy Nothing Project publishes Global Standard documents with public copyrights that can be used as-is or adapted by people leading private Buy Nothing groups, and each local group’s leadership team answers only to its members.
 The more you take an active role in your group, the stronger it will be.
 Here are some tips and resources we hope you will find useful:

 — First, please use all of the resources available to all members on our website to try to answer your questions or better understand the reasoning behind the Global Standard Rules.
 We have the following pages that can help you:

 — If your question or concern hasn’t been answered through the resources on our website, you could post in your group about the particular rule or suggested best practices that you’d like to bring to your group.
 Invite your fellow group members and leaders to join you in a conversation about this.
 The Global Standard rules encourage members to post their gratitude, thoughts, and concerns about their groups and gift economy thinking itself.
 Bringing ideas and suggestions to your group in a post is a great way to get engage everyone in the basic Mission and Principles of a Buy Nothing group, building an understanding of what a Buy Nothing Project group has the potential to become.

 — Private Message your local group leadership team at the same time, inviting a direct conversation about your suggestions or concerns.
 You are welcome to use documents from this website to support your questions or concerns.